 See s.37B PACE and the Director's Guidance on Charging for guidance and procedure relating to the provision of charging advice by the CPS.

-- the seriousness or the circumstances of the case justifies the making of an immediate charging decision, and;
+- further evidence can be obtained to prove a realistic prospect of conviction, and the seriousness or the circumstances of the case justifies the making of an immediate charging decision, and;

-- there are continuing substantial grounds to object to bail in accordance with the Bail Act 1976 and, in all the circumstances of the case, an application to withhold bail may be properly made.
+- there are continuing substantial grounds to object to bail in accordance with the Bail Act 1976 and, in all the circumstances of the case, it is proper to do so, and

 Accordingly the Threshold Test may only be used to charge a suspect who is to be detained in custody to allow evidence to be gathered in order to meet the Full Code Test.
 Where a suspect is considered eligible for bail pending the obtaining of further evidence, the Threshold Test is not appropriate.

 The police have a power of arrest where an officer has reasonable grounds for believing that conditions imposed on pre-charge bail have been breached (s.
 46A(1A) PACE).

 Once in detention, the custody officer will determine whether the suspect can be charged (s.
 37C(2)(a) PACE).
 If authorisation to charge has been provided, the arrested person can be charged in accordance with that advice.
 If authorisation has not been given, then this can be sought whilst the suspect is detained.
 The breach of bail conditions may necessitate the Threshold Test being applied where previously, the grounds for applying this test were not met.

 If a charge is not authorised, the suspect can be released without charge, either on bail or without bail (s.
 37C(2)(b) PACE).
 Section 37C(4) states that if a person is released on bail under s.
 37C(2)(b), then that person shall be subject to whatever conditions applied immediately before his arrest for breach.
 There is no power to vary the conditions of bail that previously applied.